Priyanshu-Kayarkar10/Modern-Todo-with-react/README.md

 ♟ Delete Todo.

+♟ List the Task Completed and also Unlist them.

 -All the data will be stored in Local Storage of Browser.

 -This website is fully responsive on all screen sizes and it is deployed on vercel.